 Tone Town: Exploring the Tonal Range of Drums and Cymbals

-In our last blog post, we discussed the significance of dynamics and how to achieve and utilize a wide dynamic range on the drums.
+In our last blog post, we discussed the significance of drum dynamics and how to achieve and utilize a wide dynamic range on the drums.
 During your practice since then, you may have began discovering all kinds of different tones through exploring different volumes.
 Everybody knows what drums hit hard sound like, but few realize the enormous tonal range drums can produce at medium and low volumes.

 Tone is used to describe the quality of a sound.
 Some descriptors of tone include bright, dark, harsh, soft, metallic, hollow, shrill, clean, glassy, distorted, etc. Like dynamics, tones are analogous to shades of colors.
 Many tones can be combined to create different sonic textures.